ansi6622/goals-anti_goals-risks/README.md

 An important part of the process of developing a product and writing software is understanding the goals, anti-goals (non-goals), and risks of the project.
 Just like a product, it's important for us to understand these three things in regards to the class, both on a class level and an individual level.

 This exercise will allow us to reflect on what we want out of this class and what we're nervous about.
-Please capture your answers in a file and be prepared to share them with the class.
+Please write your answers on paper and be prepared to share them with the class.

 ### Goals